carlosgprado/NaFl/README.md

 __SO MANY…__

-- Plugin system
-    - Pre- & Post- processing of the mutation
-    - Unzip / Zip for formats like DOCX and alike
-    - Decrypt / Encrypt...
-    - etc.

 - Regularly evaluate the quality of mutations in the queue
     - Remove ones not yielding anything interesting in a long time?